atmoschris/PyESG/README.rst

 To use this program, you need to install Python with a version of 3.
-The development environment is `Anaconda Scientific Python Distribution <http://continuum.io>`_ with a version of Anaconda 2.0.1 (Python 3.4).
+The development environment is `Anaconda Scientific Python Distribution <http://continuum.io>`_ with a version of Anaconda 2.3.0 (Python 3.4.3).
 Some third-party modules are required:

 * numpy
-* colors
+* click
 * progressbar2

 Installation